UNIST-LOFT/SimAPR/README.md

 This repository contains (1) implementation of SimAPR, (2) modified APR tools to generate patch space and (3) scripts and tools to reproduce our experiments.

 ### Getting Started
-This section describes how to run SimAPR in docker container.
+How to run SimAPR in a Docker container is explained in this section.
-If you want to reproduce our experiments, we already prepared scripts to reproduce our experiments easily.
+We have already written scripts to make it simple for you to replicate our experiments.
 Please see [Detailed Instruction](#detailed-instruction).

-To run SimAPR, you should follow these steps:
 - [SimAPR](#simapr)
   - [Why this repository is reusable?](#why-this-repository-is-reusable)
     - [This repository is highly automated and easy to use](#this-repository-is-highly-automated-and-easy-to-use)